openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 .# Abstract

-This document defines a profile of OpenID for Verifiable Credentials in combination with the credential format SD-JWT VC.
+This document defines a profile of OpenID for Verifiable Credentials in combination with the credential format SD-JWT VC and mdoc.
 The aim is to select features and to define a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets and Verifiers of Credentials where a high level of security and privacy is required.
-The profiled specifications include OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI], OpenID for Verifiable Presentations [@!OIDF.OID4VP], Self-Issued OpenID Provider v2 [@!OIDF.SIOPv2], and SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc].
+The profiled specifications include OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI], OpenID for Verifiable Presentations [@!OIDF.OID4VP], Self-Issued OpenID Provider v2 [@!OIDF.SIOPv2], IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc], and ISO mdoc [@!ISO.18013-5].

 {mainmatter}